 Other types of Swaps

-There are other types of swap derived from interest rate like an Equity swap or a Total Return Swap (TRS) where the swap rate is paid on one leg and the other leg pays equity/equity index related payments like the dividend and capital gains; Overnight Indexed Swap (OIS) which is a fixed for floating swap where the floating rate is based on a geometric average of floating rates on an overnight index say LIBOR or Fed Funds.
+There are other types of swap derived from interest rate like an Equity swap or a Total Return Swap (TRS) where the swap rate is paid on one leg and the other leg pays equity/equity index related payments like the dividends and capital gains differences; Overnight Indexed Swap (OIS) which is a fixed for floating swap where the floating rate is based on a geometric average of floating rates on an overnight index say LIBOR or Fed Funds.